Le0-dot/ComicDownloader/README.md

 [More information](https://docs.python.org/3/tutorial/venv.html)

-Once virtual environmnet is setup run `pip install -r requirements.txt` to install dependencies.
+Once virtual environmnet is setup run `pip install .` to install dependencies.

 ## Running
-To run, use `python ComicDownloader <URL>`.
+To run, use `comicdownloader <URL>`.
-For more information, use `python ComicDownloader --help`.
+For more information, use `comicdownloader --help`.